Condortheburninator/postscript_assessment/README.md

             | 8             | 73          | 0.010876496635735698 |
             | 9             | 77          | 0.011472469054132175 |

-        1. need to clean up the view to have only 8 digits or 9 leading with 1
     1. list b
 1. remove list import as an opt-in source
     1. list a